openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 ## Guidance Language

-The OMF has created some sample policy language for cities to use, based on existing policy documents and feedback from our members.
+The OMF has created some sample policy language for cities to use.
 This language offers a concrete starting point with some flexibility in the details customizable for your city’s requirements.

 **Within the sample language, `highlights` denote optional or customizable language by the city.**